iluwatar/java-design-patterns/object-pool/README.md

 ## Intent

-When objects are expensive to create and they are needed only for short periods of time it is advantageous to utilize the Object Pool pattern.
+When objects are expensive to create and they are needed only for short periods it is advantageous to utilize the Object Pool pattern.
 The Object Pool provides a cache for instantiated objects tracking which ones are in use and which are available.

 ## Explanation

-Real world example
+Real-world example

 > In our war game we need to use oliphaunts, massive and mythic beasts, but the problem is that they
 > are extremely expensive to create.
 The solution is to create a pool of them, track which ones are
-> in-use, and instead of disposing them re-use the instances.
+> in-use, and instead of disposing them to re-use the instances.

 In plain words